PeterOyelegbin/ncaa-game-highlights/README.md

 ## Part 2: Step-by-Step Procedure (Terraform)

 ### **Setup terraform.tfvars File**
-1. In the github repo, there is a resources folder and copy the entire contents
+1. In the GitHub repo, there is a resources folder and copy the entire contents
 2. In the AWS Cloudshell or vs code terminal, create the file vpc_setup.sh and paste the script inside.
 3. Run the script
 ```bash